SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 #### Managing common team settings

 In many cases all drivers in a given team want to share the same configuration.
 And in many cases, there is a member of the team, who took the role of the team manager.
-He will prepare races, configure the [Team Server](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server) and will have the deepest understanding of Simulator Controller in his team.
+He will prepare races, configure the [Team Server](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server) and will have the best understanding of Simulator Controller in his team.
 This team manager can prepare a package for all his team mates which can be imported by every driver using a [special preset](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#presets--special-configurations) in "Simulator Setup".
 This package must be a folder, which can contain the following components:

 1. *Startup.settings*